 Jane Biondi received her J.D. degree cum laude from Boston College Law School in 1999, where she was an articles editor of the BC Law Review.
 In addition, Professor Biondi holds a Masters degree in English.
 Following law school, she practiced commercial litigation in Boston, first with Choate Hall & Stewart and then with Hinckley, Allen & Snyder.
 Since 2003 she has taught at Harvard Law School, both in their first year lawyering course and in their civil clinical program at the Hale and Dorr Legal Services Center.
-For the fall of 2008, she will return to BC Law to teach the Civil Litigation Clinic and seminar.
+Professor Biondi will teach the Civil Litigation Clinic and seminar.

 Tony DeMarco is the Director of the Suffolk University Law School Juvenile Justice Center, he oversees four clinical staff attorneys who represent juveniles in the Boston Juvenile court, representational approach advocating for their clients in ancillary matters as well as the presenting delinquency charge.
 Law students represent child/clients under the supervision of experienced juvenile attorneys and caseworkers.
 Throughout his career he has specialized in the representation of children and their families through the courts and administrative agencies.
 He has litigated children's issues ranging from the deinstitutionalization of juvenile corrections in Massachusetts and Pennsylvania to class actions on special education mandates.

 Mr. DeMarco founded the Children's Law Center, which under his direction, grew from a staff of four to thirteen including six attorneys.
 The Law Center is widely regarded as the definitive agency for quality legal representation and advocacy in Massachusetts and nationally recognized as a model program for the comprehensive representation of children.